Skip to main content

 Feel the power: Duck Reach Trail

-Squeeze into your thermals and point your compass to Duck Reach, following a 6km return woodland trail within Launceston’s Cataract Gorge.
 Cross the South Esk River on the wrought-iron Kings Bridge, then head upstream to the old Duck Reach Power Station – one of the first hydro-electric power stations in the world (operating 1895–1955).
-Check out the interpretation centre here, then head for a pub in the city to re-warm your bones.
+Check out the interpretation centre while you're here, then head for an eatery in the city to re-warm your bones, such as mulled wine and slow-cooked beef by the fire at the Gorge Restaurant.

 The land that time forgot: Huon Pine Walk

-Leave the 21st century behind and head deep into primordial takayna / Tarkine rainforest, near Corinna on the west coast.
 Along the 600m return trail, ancient stringybark, King Billy pine and mountain ash branches tower above a tangle of native laurel, man ferns and shiny-leaved sassafras.
 Keen-eyed trekkers may spot an ancient Huon pine growing on the banks of the dark Pieman River, or clusters of fungi on the damp forest floor.
-Huon Pine Walk is wheelchair accessible, with wheelchair hire available via Tahune Adventures.
-Find out more about Tasmania’s unique plant species and where to find them.

 City history: Hobart Rivulet Walk

-Beanies on: we’re off on a 5.4km return city walk with a difference.
 Set your sights on kunanyi / Mount Wellington and follow the freshwater rivulet that once supplied 19th-century Hobart.
 Stop at the sombre UNESCO World Heritage-listed Cascades Female Factory convict site in South Hobart; the colder the day, the more you feel for the women and children who were incarcerated here between 1825–56.
-Continue to the warmth of the historical Cascade Brewery (1824) for a tour and a pint of Hobart’s signature brew.

 A young couple stand on the boardwalks on the edge of a coastal cliff looking out over water to a point on the horizon.